huggingface/blog/skops-library.md

 hub_utils.update_env(path=local_repo, requirements=["scikit-learn"])
 ```

-We have prepared two notebooks to demonstrate how to save your models and use model card utilities, you can find them at resources section below.
+We have prepared two examples to demonstrate how to save your models and use model card utilities, you can find them at resources section below.

 ## Resources